Short Interest in Freehold Royalties Ltd. (OTCMKTS:FRHLF) Decreases By 32.5%

-Freehold Royalties Ltd. (OTCMKTS:FRHLF – Get Rating) was the recipient of a significant drop in short interest in the month of May.
-As of May 31st, there was short interest totalling 1,826,000 shares, a drop of 32.5% from the May 15th total of 2,703,600 shares.
-Based on an average trading volume of 69,400 shares, the short-interest ratio is presently 26.3 days.
+Freehold Royalties Ltd. (OTCMKTS:FRHLF – Get Rating) saw a significant decline in short interest in the month of May.
+As of May 31st, there was short interest totalling 1,826,000 shares, a decline of 32.5% from the May 15th total of 2,703,600 shares.
+Based on an average trading volume of 69,400 shares, the days-to-cover ratio is currently 26.3 days.

-FRHLF has been the subject of a number of research reports.
-Royal Bank of Canada raised their price objective on Freehold Royalties from C$17.00 to C$18.00 in a research note on Thursday, March 3rd.
-Raymond James raised their price objective on Freehold Royalties from C$17.00 to C$19.00 in a research note on Thursday, March 3rd.
-National Bank Financial raised their price objective on Freehold Royalties from C$18.00 to C$19.50 in a research note on Thursday, April 14th.
-Desjardins raised their price objective on Freehold Royalties from C$19.00 to C$20.00 in a research note on Monday, March 7th.
-Finally, Scotiabank raised their target price on Freehold Royalties from C$17.00 to C$18.00 in a report on Wednesday, June 8th.
-Three investment analysts have rated the stock with a hold rating and seven have issued a buy rating to the stock.
-According to MarketBeat.com, the company presently has a consensus rating of “Buy” and an average price target of $17.35.

 About Freehold Royalties (Get Rating)